Principal: Michael Travis

 Thank you to those that were able to attend the Virtual Option Q&A meeting yesterday.
 We had over 40 in attendance and had some great questions and we are likely to have more questions moving forward.
 Some of the questions revolved around the difference between Edmentum Courseware (which is our stock platform that enables us to offer 200+ courses including many Advanced Placement courses) and Michigan Virtual University courses.
 The district has an Edmentum site license for up to 500 students at a set price for 200+ courses whereas MVU courses must be purchased ala carte and cost between $310-$399 per course.
 Here are some key points to take into consideration when making a decision regarding which platform to use:

 4. Completion Dates & Course Extensions: For Semester 1, both Edmentum and MVU courses MUST be completed by Friday, January 22nd, 2021 (January 15th for MVU AP courses).
-If students need an extension of a week or two to complete an Edmentum course, I have the ability to grant this fairly easily because we control the Edmentum platform.
-If a student needs an extension for an MVU course there is an extensive application process and from past experience, I can tell you that extensions are very difficult to get and are rarely approved.
+If students need an extension of a week or two to complete an Edmentum course, we have the ability to grant this fairly easily because we control the Edmentum platform.
+If a student needs an extension for an MVU course there is an extensive application process and from past experience, we can tell you that extensions are very difficult to get and are rarely approved.
 New virtual learners often find themselves struggling to finish on time and pushing up against the course completion deadlines for both Edmentum and MVU courses.
-If a student is not granted an extension and does not complete an MVU course by the MVU established deadline they will earn an "E" which will be recorded on the transcript and additionally will be expected to reimburse the district for the cost of the course ($310-$399).
-The district uses the same process for course drops and reimbursement fees with MVU courses as it does with college dual enrollment courses.
+If a student is not granted an extension and does not complete an MVU course by the MVU established deadline they will earn an "E" which will be recorded on the transcript.
+Additionally, failing an online course may have bearing on the ability to take future online courses, especially in the same subject area.

 So, after 11 years of experience with online/virtual learners it is my advice that if you are not a very strong student and/or a student that has successful experience in taking online courses, I would err on the side of caution and take as much coursework as possible through our Edmentum offerings.
 In my opinion, for an inexperienced online learner carrying a full load of classes there are too many risks in taking a bevy of MVU courses.
 I would reserve MVU courses for specialty world language courses, AP courses not offered through Edmentum, and any other specialty course that we can’t offer through Edmentum.
 These are good preview videos of Edmentum and MVU for parents and students.